svnm/scroll-element/README.md

 The dom element to scroll to.

-- `containerElement`

-The dom element to scroll, set this to overflow.

 - `duration`

 Duration of time to scroll to the element in milliseconds.
+(Optional)

 - `offset`

 An additional offset in pixels from the element being scrolled to.
+(Optional)

-- `onScroll()`
+- `containerElement`

-A function to call when the loader item has been scrolled to.
+The dom element to scroll, set this to overflow.
+(Only used for scrollWindowToElement function)

 ## Development
     npm install